Documentation Index

 rm -rf ~/.config/appgate-ui ~/.config/appgatesdp-service ~/.local/share/appgatesdp-service

-Run seahorse from terminal and delete all entries containing “AppGate”
+To remove stored passwords and certificates, run seahorse from a terminal and delete all entries that contain "AppGate."

 Verifying package files

-The Linux installer packages have been signed with GPG using the AppGate public key.
-Use the relevant tools for each distribution to verify the validity of the package.
-The AppGate public GPG key is included in the checksum archive under each version here:
+Linux installer packages are signed with GPG using the AppGate public key.
+Verify the validity of the package with the relevant tools for each distribution.
+The AppGate public GPG key is included in the checksum archive.

 The AppGate public GPG key can also be found in the keyring installed along with the client by entering keyring /opt/appgate/appgate.gpg.